jkool702/forkrun/DOCS/DOCS_ALL.md

    ```

 **What the sanitizers do and do not validate:** TSan observes races only within a single process. forkrun's core coordination is *cross-process* (forked scanner/worker/orderer processes on a shared `MAP_ANONYMOUS` mapping); TSan cannot instrument cross-process shared-memory accesses, as each process has private shadow memory.
 The matrix validates intra-process threading and general memory hygiene; the cross-process ordering protocol is guaranteed by INVARIANTS.md and exercised by the full stress matrix.
 ASan/UBSan coverage is process-local and applies fully.

+**Matrix Policy Rule:** Sanitizer runs execute once, on frozen code; any post-run code change invalidates the full matrix and requires a complete re-run.

 If all unit tests and benchmarks pass cleanly on UMA and NUMA topologies, under both standard and sanitized conditions, the build is considered stable and ready for release.